alem0lars/configs_book/osx.md

 ## Installation

-Create a encrypted, case-sensitive partition and install OS X on it.
+Create a *encrypted* and *case-sensitive* partition and install OS X on it.

 ## System setup